kudlai/survey-deployment/README.md

 You can also run it locally with `ansible/hosts.local` inventory file.

-Wait until ansible finishes execution, and until dbmanager finishes database deployment (it takes about a minute).
+Wait until Ansible finishes execution, and until dbmanager finishes database deployment (it takes about a minute).

 # Testing
-When deployment is done, you can access application by typing it's adrress in browser address form, e.g. http://127.0.0.1/ .
+When deployment is done, you can access application by typing its address in browser address form, e.g. http://127.0.0.1/ .

 On the route "/" application prints json list of fullnames of required emloyees.